 We do however realize that the task of establishing and scaling so comprehensive a production while innovating new materials and processes is a big one.
 Therefore we seek to develop alliances with partners and colleagues who have the experience neccessary to supplement our capacity in specifik areas of our production.
 This has lead us to an agreement with a colleague in the UK who will be helping us in subsidising our carbonfiber lamination capacity for the VeloSled and therefore boosting our productivity.
 We are very excited to work with Graham, he has a wealth of experience building high tech carbon components primarily for the leading edge of the Dinghy racing market but we are sure he has allot to offer and learning will flow in both directions.

 When can I get one?

-Towards the end of the year we will start seeing VeloSleds rolling out the door.
+In the beginning of the new year 2019 we will start seeing VeloSleds rolling out the door.
 If you are interested, please let us know right here and now and we will make sure to add you to our growing list of new VeloSled owners.